kubeflow/website/content/en/docs/gke/private-clusters.md

   * This likely indicates an issue with access to private GCR.
 This could be because of:

-    * DNS configurations: Check that the `DNSRecordSet` and `DNSManagedZone` CNRM resources are in a ready state.
+    * DNS configurations: Check that the `DNSRecordSet` and `DNSManagedZone` Config Connector resources are in a ready state.
     * Routes: Make sure any default route to the internet has a larger value for the priority then any routes to private GCP APIs so that the private routes match first.